Definitive Guide to Tiles Philippines

 Where you can use them: flooring, walls, kitchen backsplash, swimming pools

 Natural stone tiles dominate a lot of homes, even though they are characterized by jaggedness and imperfection.
 However, some rooms require exactly that kind of ambiance, such as those aiming for a rustic, coastal, or natural vibe.
-But they are not limited to that; natural stone tiles can also find a place in contemporary and modern homes.
+But they are not limited to that; natural stone tiles in the Philippines can also find a place in contemporary and modern homes.

 Unfortunately, they’re not resistant to water, and may require a waterproof layer or coating when used in the bathroom.